 DebkaFile, Army deposes Morsi.
 In TV statement, army chief names judge provisional president.
 Tahrir Sq. jubilant, DEBKAfile Special Report July 3, 2013.
 Accessed in http://www.debka.com/article/23088/Army-deposes-Morsi-In-TV-statement-army-chief-names-judge-provisional-president-Tahrir-Sq-jubilant

 Reuters, Saudi king congratulates new Egyptian head of state, July 4, 2013, accessed in http://ca.news.yahoo.com/saudi-king-congratulates-egyptian-head-state-221341784.html

 DebkaFile, Saudis, Gulf emirates actively aided Egypt’s military coup settling score for Mubarak ouster, DEBKAfile Exclusive Report July 4, 2013 http://www.debka.com/article/23090/Saudis-Gulf-emirates-actively-aided-Egypt%E2%80%99s-military-coup-settling-score-for-Mubarak-ouster.

 Simeon Kerr, Fall of Egypt’s Mohamed Morsi is blow to Qatari leadership, Financial Times, July 3, 2013, accessed in

-Posted by F. William Engdahl on July 4, 2013, With 3269 Reads Filed under WarZone.
+Posted by F. William Engdahl on July 4, 2013, With 3489 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.